-Manafort trial defence lawyer attacks ex-aide Gates' credibility
+Manafort defence questions star witness Gates about 'secret life'

 Manafort’s Kiev-based aide Konstantin Kilimnik was able to collect $500,000, Gates said, but “to my knowledge it was never paid in full.”
 Kilimnik was indicted in the Mueller investigation in June.

-Reporting by Sarah N. Lynch, Nathan Layne and Karen Freifeld; Additional reporting by Lisa Lambert; Writing by Warren Strobel; Editing by Grant McCool
+Reporting by Sarah N. Lynch, Nathan Layne and Karen Freifeld; Additional reporting by Lisa Lambert; Writing by Warren Strobel; Editing by Grant McCool and Lisa Shumaker